-1. Set up your popcorn popper in a ventilated place, ideally near an open window or kitchen exhaust fan.
-Also, I find that having an overhead light is beneficial so that you can see into the popper to accurately judge the roast.
+- Set up your popcorn popper in a ventilated place, ideally near an open window or kitchen exhaust fan.
+Also, I find that having an overhead light is beneficial to see into the popper to judge the Roast accurately.
 Turn it on so that it’s preheated (before you add your green coffee beans).

-2. Start by adding in your green coffee beans into the popcorn popper chamber, keep adding the beans until they are barely moving around.
+- Start by adding your green coffee beans into the popcorn popper chamber.
+Keep adding the beans until they are barely moving around.
 If the beans are not moving, you’ve added too much, and you will have to remove some.
-You need to keep the beans moving otherwise they’ll burn so don’t be afraid to use a wooden spoon to encourage the coffee beans to move.
+It would be best if you kept the beans moving otherwise, they’ll burn, so don’t be afraid to use a wooden spoon to encourage the coffee beans to move.
 As a rule of thumb, a typical popcorn popper should hold around 4 oz.
 (2/3 to 3/4 cup).

-3. Once you’ve got consistent movement place on the popper lid, however, keep eye on the beans to ensure that they are continuously moving.
+- Once you’ve got consistent movement place on the popper lid.
+However, keep an eye on the beans to ensure that they are continuously moving.

-4. Put a large bowl under the popper chute to collect the chaff that will come out of the machine’s spout.
-To help keep the chaff in one place you can also wet a towel and put that inside of the bowl (the chaff will stick to it).
+- Put a large bowl under the popper chute to collect the chaff that will come out of the machine’s spout.
+To help keep the chaff in one place, you can use a wet towel and put it inside the bowl (the chaff will stick to it).

-5. After about 3-minutes you should hear your first cracking and snapping sound coming from the popper.
-You’ll also notice that the aromas will start to change, make a mental note of these aromas because remembering what smells occurred at certain stages will be helpful for tweaking your roasting in the future.
+- After about 3-minutes, you should hear your first cracking and snapping sound coming from the popper.
+You’ll also notice that the aromas will start to change.
+Make a mental note of these aromas because remembering what smells occurred at certain stages will be helpful for tweaking your roasting in the future.
 Also, keep an eye on your coffee beans and monitor the color changes carefully.

-8. While the roasted coffee beans are cooling, keep them out of direct sunlight and away from any moisture.
-Once cool place the beans into a Mason Jar or any coffee container that has an airtight seal.
+- While the roasted coffee beans are cooling, keep them out of direct sunlight and away from any moisture.
+Once cool, place the beans into a Mason Jar or any coffee storage container that has an airtight seal.

-But (there is a BUT) don’t seal the jar yet, wait for 12 hours to allow the freshly roasted coffee beans to vent off some C02 and degas, then you can close the lid.
-The coffee beans attain their peak roughly 12 to 24 hours after you roast and they will keep fresh for weeks but ideally, for the best drinking experience use the beans in under a week.
+But (there is a but) don’t seal the jar yet.
+Wait for 12 hours to allow the freshly roasted coffee beans to vent off some C02 and degas, and then you can close the lid.
+The coffee beans attain their peak roughly 12 to 24 hours after you roast, and they will keep fresh for weeks but ideally, for the best drinking experience, use the beans in under a week.

 Stovetop Coffee Roasting Using an Iron Skillet

-The stovetop coffee roasting method is probably one of the most convenient ways to roast coffee at home, but it’s also one of the more challenging roasting techniques to master successfully.
+The stovetop coffee roasting method is probably one of the most convenient ways to roast coffee at home.
+Still, it’s also one of the more challenging roasting techniques to master successfully.

-Personally, I like to use a cast iron skillet but to be honest, you can use any metal pan with a round bottom which is thick and also doesn’t have any non-stick coating; stainless steel, carbon steel, and my favorite cast iron are all excellent choices for roasting coffee beans.
+I like to use a cast-iron skillet but to be honest, and you can use any metal pan with a round bottom that is thick and also doesn’t have any non-stick coating; stainless steel, carbon steel, and my favorite cast iron are all excellent choices for roasting coffee beans.

-1. If your stovetop has an extraction fan now is the time to turn it on because it’s going to get all smoky, it might be a good idea to open up a window as well.
+- If your stovetop has an extraction fan, now is the time to turn it on because it’s going to get all smoky; it might be a good idea to open up a window as well.

-2. Grab your chosen thick base pan and place it on your stovetop over medium heat (around 450F should be okay).
-Each stovetop is different, so trial and error is key until you find the “sweet spot” with your burner temperature.
+- Grab your chosen thick base pan and place it on your stovetop over medium heat (around 450F should be okay).
+Each stovetop is different, so trial and error are key until you find the “sweet spot” with your burner temperature.

-3. Slowly start to add your green coffee beans to the pan, I would recommend starting with around ½ a cup.
-You’ll want to have enough in your pan so that you can quickly stir the beans and constantly monitor them so that they don’t become burnt (trust me it only takes a split-second for those beans to burn if you’re not paying attention).
+- Slowly start to add your green coffee beans to the pan.
+I would recommend starting with around ½ a cup.
+You’ll want to have enough in your pan so that you can quickly stir the beans and constantly monitor them so that they don’t become burnt (trust me, it only takes a split-second for those beans to burn if you’re not paying attention).

-6. You should hear the first crack and pop after 4-5 minutes; this is a light roast.
+- You should hear the first crack and pop after 4-5 minutes; this is a light roast.
 Your roasted coffee beans are drinkable at this stage, but it’s up to you to determine if it’s to your liking.
-Also, remember that the beans will continue roasting and will darken even when they are removed from the heat so always remove them a shade or two lighter than where you want them to be.
+Also, remember that the beans will continue roasting and darken even when removed from the heat, so always remove them a shade or two lighter than where you want them to be.

-7. If you continue roasting your beans, they will continue to darken, and you should hear a second crack at around the 6-7-minute mark.
-For me, this is when I remove the beans because roasting for much longer than this will result in burnt bitter coffee beans (YUK!) that will most probably have lost all of their caffeine goodness!
+- If you continue roasting your beans, they will continue to darken, and you should hear a second crack at around the 6-7-minute mark.
+For me, this is when I remove the beans because roasting for much longer than this will result in burnt bitter coffee beans (yuk!) that will most probably have lost all of their caffeine goodness!

-8. Pour your beans into a colander then stir and shake to remove any loose chaff and debris, plus this will also help to cool them down.
-Once cooled place the beans into your Mason Jar or airtight container but do not seal, allow for the roasted coffee beans to degas for 12 hours before you close the lid, I always like to write the roast date on the jar too!
+- Pour your beans into a colander, then stir and shake to remove any loose chaff and debris, plus this will also help cool them down.
+Once cooled, place the beans into your Mason Jar or airtight container but do not seal.
+Allow the roasted coffee beans to degas for 12 hours before you close the lid; I always like to write the roast date on the jar too!

 What Happens During the Coffee Roasting Process?

-Any coffee geek will tell you that there are ten levels in the roasting process, knowing these different coffee roasts will help you to gauge when your coffee beans are finished.
-When roasting coffee beans at home which level you decide to reach and stop at in the roasting process is entirely up to you.
+Any coffee geek will tell you that there are ten levels in the roasting process.
+Knowing these different coffee roasts will help you to gauge when your coffee beans are finished.
+When roasting coffee beans at home, which level you decide to reach and stop in the roasting process is entirely up to you.

 Green coffee beans change extremely fast during the roasting process.
-When you roast coffee the moisture is forced from the bean, causing it to then dry and expand.
+When you roast coffee, the moisture is forced from the bean, causing it to dry and expand.

-During this process, some of the natural sugars found in the beans are converted into CO2 gas while others are caramelized which brings out some of the flavors that we love in the coffee.
+During this process, many of the sugars found in the coffee beans are converted into CO2 gas, while other sugars are naturally caramelized, which brings out some of the flavors that we love in the coffee.
 When the roasting process is complete, the green bean will be transformed into a brown bean that’s roughly 18% lighter while being 50 to 100% larger than its original state.

 The 10 Stages of Roasting Coffee